Christian Yelich Player Props: Brewers vs. Diamondbacks

-Christian Yelich -- hitting .361 in his past 10 games -- will be in action for the Milwaukee Brewers against the Arizona Diamondbacks, with Ryne Nelson on the mound, on June 20 at 8:10 PM ET.
+The Milwaukee Brewers, including Christian Yelich (.324 batting average in his past 10 games), battle starter Zac Gallen and the Arizona Diamondbacks at American Family Field, Wednesday at 2:10 PM ET.

-In his last game, he went 1-for-3 with a triple and an RBI against the Diamondbacks.
+In his most recent game he had a hitless performance (0-for-4 with an RBI) against the Diamondbacks.

 Christian Yelich Game Info & Props vs. the Diamondbacks